MitchelLewis/EscapeTheIslandGame/README.md

 This is a Java application built on the JavaFX framework

 ## Prerequisites
-Java 11
+- Java 11
-JavaFX (tested on JavaFX 11)
+- JavaFX (tested on JavaFX 11)
+- Maven

 ## Running
-The entry-point for this application is Main.java
-Some arguments must be passed to the JVM to run:

-    --module-path "<path to JavaFX>" --add-modules javafx.controls,javafx.fxml,javafx.media
+To start the game, run: `mvn clean compile javafx:run`

+## Testing
+To test the game, run: `mvn clean test`